 On the occasion of the World Tobacco day observed annually on May 31, we see that with strong government commitment, collaboration and advocacies willing to champion the cause, can greatly reduce the burden of tobacco use,” noted, Dr. Vishal Rao, chief, head and neck surgical oncology, healthcare global enterprises and member, high level committee on tobacco control, Karnataka government, and Patron, Voice of Tobacco Victim (VoTV), India.

 “It is a shame that even today over a million Indians succumb annually consuming tobacco.
-This is also among the main contributors of non-communicable diseases like cancer and heart diseases.
+This is also among the main contributors to non-communicable diseases like cancer and heart diseases.
 Furthermore, treatment costs arising from tobacco abuse have a huge socio-economic impact on the family and the community in general.
-It is time for all stakeholders, public, private players, policy makers, health authorities and healthcare players to aggressively campaign against the tobacco consumption,” pointed out Dr. Hariprasad, president, Apollo Hospitals Group.
+It is time for all stakeholders, public, private players, policymakers, health authorities and healthcare players to aggressively campaign against the tobacco consumption,” pointed out Dr. Hariprasad, President, Apollo Hospitals Group.

 Dr. Vikram Kekatpure, senior consultant, head & neck surgical oncology, Cytecare Hospital observes that one-third of Indians consumes some form of tobacco.
-The trend suggests that over a million fatalities annually is attributed to tobacco related diseases.
-Besides the treatment related expenditure, the indirect cost due to absence from work, premature death, loss of work to family constitute a greater burden.
-Most fatality from tobacco related disease affect the 35-69 age-group, which is the young working class
+The trend suggests that over a million fatalities annually are attributed to tobacco-related diseases.
+Besides the treatment-related expenditure, the indirect cost due to absence from work, premature death, loss of work to family constitute a greater burden.
+Most fatalities from tobacco-related disease affect the 35-69 age-group, which is the young working class